exthmui-legacy/official_devices/README.md

 ](https://github.com/exthmui-devices)

 ## 1. How to apply?
-You need to fulfill these requirement before apllying:
+You need to fulfill these requirement before applying:

   1.
   2.

 After you had read the requirements,apply here!:[Application Form]()